Jump to:

 Check that the following are set up:

-- You device has TestFlight installed.
+- Your device has TestFlight installed.
 You can download TestFlight from the App Store.

 Once an invitation is sent, you will receive an email as follows: